-Buying a new toilet may seem like a pretty straightforward proposition: Head to Home Depot, find something on sale, hand over your credit card and wait for delivery.
+Buying a new toilet may seem like a pretty straightforward proposition: Head to the home supply store, find something on sale, hand over your credit card and wait for delivery.
 What happens then?
 Possibly, you spend the next decade with a noisy, uncomfortable, peach-colored commode that blocks your bathroom door.
-Steer clear of toilet bummers by avoiding these 10 features:
+Steer clear of toilet bummers by avoiding these features:

 01 of 10